jrl-umi3218/mc_rtc/doc/_i18n/en/tutorials/usage/gui.md

 // Read-only variant does not provide a callback to set the data Point3D("Point", [this]() { return v3_; });

+// Read-only variant from a variable (only available for Point3D and Transform) Point3DRO("Point", v3_);

 // Read-write variant

 // Note that even though we want to display a rotation, we need to provide a